Ethisphere Connects Companies to Focus on Integrity Across an Evolving Latin America Landscape

 Featured insights from multinational experts from Royal Caribbean Cruises, Microsoft, GE, NBCUniversal Telemundo, JLL, Praxair and more.

-New York, NY, June 29, 2017 (Newswire.com) – The Ethisphere Institute, a global leader in defining and advancing the standards of ethical business practices, introduced its 5th Annual Latin America Ethics Summit to an assembly of senior business and compliance leaders in Miami for the very first time, following four consecutive years in Brazil.
+New York, NY, June 29, 2017 (Newswire.com) – Ethisphere, a global leader in defining and advancing the standards of ethical business practices, introduced its 5th Annual Latin America Ethics Summit to an assembly of senior business and compliance leaders in Miami for the very first time, following four consecutive years in Brazil.
 Connecting Chief Legal Officers, Chief Compliance Officers, LATAM region compliance leaders, and outside industry experts, the Summit served as a platform for peer-to-peer benchmarking and interactive dialogue to address new standards and practices for fueling company integrity and performance.